Michael Fray

 In the 1972 Olympics in Munich, West Germany, Fray placed 5th. in the finals of the 100 meters which was won by Russian Valeriy Borzov.

 He set a U.S. National Junior College 200 meters record in 1967 while competing for Odessa Junior College and was ranked number 10 in the world in the 200 meters in 1968 by Track & Field News magazine.

 As a schoolboy, he placed fourth behind Miller in the 1965 100 yards finals and second behind Miller in the 1965 220 yards finals at the Jamaican High Schools Championships.

-Michael "Mike" Fray passed away alleged suicide by hanging on November 6th, 2019.
+Michael "Mike" Fray died alleged suicide by hanging on 6 November 2019.

-Jamaica will forever remember Fray for his remarkable, record-breaking achievements.
+Fray is honored for his extraordinary athleticism and record-breaking achievements.